The Perfect 10 Day Japan Itinerary for First Time Visitors

 What’s a more Japanese activity than attending a Sumo Show?

-What’s special about this best-rated sumo show is that ex-sumo wrestlers prepare you one of their meals, chicken hot pot, and then you give sumo wrestling a shot!
-With this experience, you’ll get to truly enjoy this sport and learn all about it from a more cultural and deeper perspective.
+What’s special about this best-rated sumo show is that ex-sumo wrestlers prepare you one of their meals, chicken hot pot, and then you get to witness a sumo wrestling match!
+With this experience, you’ll get to truly enjoy this sport and learn all about it from a deeper cultural perspective.

 Book your tickets now before they sell out!😍👇